acep-devops/tf-github/README.md

 Following these guidelines:

 1. Create a new branch
 2. Edit the `org-teams.tf` file to include a new resource block following the format below

-    ```
+    ```terraform
     resource "github_team" "new_team" {
     name        = "new_team"
     description = "Short description of team"